Python-SIP/sip/sphinx/c_api.rst

     :c:macro:`SIP_UNBLOCK_THREADS` at the same lexical scope.

-.. c:type:: sip_gilstate_t

-    .. versionadded:: 4.14

-    This is an opaque type that holds the state of the Python Global Interpreter Lock.

 .. c:macro:: SIP_NO_CONVERTORS

     This is a flag used by various type convertors that suppresses the use of a